 MUS 1234 Music Theory & Aural Skills I A study of the fundamental vocabulary of the language of music, focusing on practical application of written, analytical and aural skills.
-Pre-requisite: a grade of C- or higher in MUS 1043 Fundamentals of Music, or a passing score on a proficiency exam administered by the Music faculty.

 MUS 1244 Music Theory & Aural Skills II A study of the syntax of the language of music that builds on the skills acquired in MUS 1234 Music Theory & Aural Skills I and continues to focus on practical application of written, analytical and aural skills.
 Pre-requisite: a grade of C- or higher in MUS 1234 Music Theory & Aural Skills I.